Last Updated on January 3, 2022 by Heather Hart, ACSM EP, CSCS

 Let’s take for example, these two push exercises: a bench press and a cable chest press.
 Most athletes can safely bench press at both a weight that is comfortable for 12 repetitions, or their 3-5 rep weight.
 On the cable chest press, however, an athlete may struggle safely getting the cables to the exercise starting position at a weight heavy enough for a 3-5 rep set.

 Your running volume is increasing, so your strength training volume needs to inversely decrease.
-At first glance, bumping your repetitions up to 6-8 may seem like you are lifting more.
+This is a great time to work on building overall strength.

 Frequency: 2 – 4x per week, assuming available time and adequate recovery (i.e. strength does not hinder running)

 Your running volume is high.
 Heck, it may feel like all you ever do is run.
 You might be tired (or at least tired of running) so now is not the time to overburden your body with excessive strength training.
 However, continuing your routine if at all possible can help continue to provide you with the benefits of strength training.

 Here’s where runners tend to make the biggest mistake: assuming that less weight, plus higher reps, makes more sense at this point in training.

 But it’s important to consider overall VOLUME – sometimes lifting heavier weights for less reps can be more beneficial, and better at balancing overall stress, than lighter loads at higher volumes.

 Personally, I choose to taper my strength training alongside my running taper, and take race week completely off from strength training all together.
 If you want to continue doing something, continue with corrective exercises, or bodyweight movements with lower volume rep count, to minimize interference.

 Strength training for ultrarunners doesn’t have to be complex.
 The number one thing to remember when balancing strength training it with ultramarathon training, is that the strength should always HELP, not HINDER your ultramarathon goals.